-If enrolled for a future term, a student's schedule is subject to administrative changes if a student's academic standing is updated to Academic Warning or Academic Probation.
+If a student's academic standing is updated to Academic Warning or Academic Probation at the completion of one term, then the future term in which the student is enrolled will be impacted.
+A student's schedule will be subject to administrative changes.
 The student may be dropped from ineligible courses due to failed prerequisites.
 Required courses, if available, may be added to the student's schedule in place of administratively dropped courses.